flaviaaleotti/employee_reports/README.md

 git clone https://github.com/flaviaaleotti/employee_reports.git

-and enter the employee_reports/ directory
+and enter the employee_reports/ directory.
 Inside the repository, you will find two python scripts that will automatically generate two basic default SQL databases (for employees and related reports)
 Genarate the employees.db and reports.db databases by running

 python3 build_employees_database.py

 python3 build_report_database.py

-from terminal inside the employee_reports/ directory The pre-generated databases employees.db and reports.db are already available in teh repository, but you can run the above scripts to reset the database to the starting records at anytime in the future.
+from terminal inside the employee_reports/ directory.

+The pre-generated databases employees.db and reports.db are already available in teh repository, but you can run the above scripts to reset the database to the starting records at anytime in the future.

 Now you are ready to start the API! run from terminal